Special Events

 INVASIVE SPECIES REMOVAL - TBD

-As volunteers gather to plant native trees at Flight 93 National Memorial, the Friends seek a "special forces" team to gather and tackle the obstacles – invasive species!
-Invasive species such as autumn olive, bull and Canada thistle, and spotted knapweed threaten the native species that exist as well as the tree seedlings that are being planted on site.
-This team is responsible in removal of invasive species so that the native plantings can thrive and create a beautiful Memorial landscape.
+Combatting Invasive Species at Flight 93 National Memorial | Volunteers have come together to plant native trees at Flight 93 National Memorial.
+However, the Friends organization is in search of a skilled and experienced "special forces" team to tackle a major obstacle – invasive species.
+Species such as autumn olive, bull and Canada thistle, and spotted knapweed pose a significant threat to the native flora and the tree seedlings that have been planted on site.
+The team's primary responsibility is to remove these invasive species, allowing the native plantings to flourish and create a stunning Memorial landscape.

 *LUMINARIA | Lanterns Washing – 2026